chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

 --------------------------------------------------------------------------------
 title:     Introduction to Nix (for users of Stack)
 date:      2017 Feb 24
 slug:      nix-for-stack-users
+thumbnail: thumb.png
 abstract:  What Nix is for, and how it can help you as a Haskell developer.
 --------------------------------------------------------------------------------

 ## Install Nix